2018 MASS Rules

 8. • OEM stock production steel heads only with OEM steel valve size and combustion required. • Piston must not extend above top of block.

-9. • 310 and under cubic inch engines may use 500 Holley • Four bolt-main blocks permitted.
+9. • Four bolt-main blocks permitted.
 Engine must be in front of ball joints.
 Aftermarket pulleys allowed.
 Unaltered Edelebrock 2101 or 2116 or steel intake allowed on built engine.
 602 GM Crate intake ok

 HEADS and CAMSHAFT(Section 12)

 • Stock production steel heads only.
 No angle plug heads.
 Vortec heads must have a restrictor plate on a .450-.480 cam lift built vortec head engine with a max 1.357 spacer plate adapter with a no bevel.
-No restrictor plate required on low lift camshaft (.449 and under).
+No restrictor plate required on low lift camshaft (.449 and under) with straight aluminum spacer plate with no bevel.
 Stock Replacement (SR) head will be allowed with a 100 pound penalty.

 • NO modifications, no porting or polishing.
 No grinding of any kind.
 Standard 3 angle valve job allowed.